-The position commands in $\S8.2$ can be used to locate the stamp more precisely (they are calculated relative to the crop box of the stamp).
+The position commands in Section 8.2.4 can be used to locate the stamp more precisely (they are calculated relative to the crop box of the stamp).
 Or, preprocess the stamp with -shift first.

-The -scale-to-fit-stamp option can be added to scale the stamp to fit the page before applying it.
+The -scale-stamp-to-fit option can be added to scale the stamp to fit the page before applying it.
 The use of positioning commands together with -scale-stamp-to-fit is not recommended.